florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ```

 ### Like componnent
-For the Like function, we had both a front-end and a back-end part:
+For the Like function, Ihad both a front-end and a back-end part:
 #### Front end
 - **Checked If Liked Function:** On the frontend, I created a function to check if the post is already liked.
 This function was used for both the handleLike and handleDislike functions, so if the post is already liked, it will then be unliked.
 - **Fetching and Posting to the API:** Additionally, I implemented fetching and posting to and from the API to interact with the backend and manage the like and dislike functionality.